lonkamikaze/bsda2/bsda_obj.md

 This documents the process of serialisation and deserialisation.
 Serialization is the process of turning data structures into string representations.
 Serialised objects can be stored in a file and reloaded at a later time.
-They can be passed on to other processess, through a file or a pipe.
+They can be passed on to other processes, through a file or a pipe.
 They can even be transmitted over a network through nc(1).

 * **NOTE** Static attributes are not subject to serialisation.